-GPars as a library depends on Groovy version equal or greater than 1.8.
-Also, the Fork/Join concurrency library namely jsr166y (an artifact from the JSR-166 Project) must be on the classpath the programs, which use GPars, to compile and execute.
-Released versions of this artifact are in the main Maven and Codehaus repositories.
-Development versions of the artifact are available in the Codehaus snapshots repository.
-Using Gradle or Grapes you would use the following dependency specification:
+GPars as a library depends on Groovy version equal or greater than 2.0.
+Also, the Fork/Join concisting (an artifact from the JSR-166 Project) must be on the classpath the programs, which use and execute.
+Released versions of this artifact are in the main Maven and Codehaus repositories versions of the artifact are available in the Codehaus snapshots repository.
+Using Gradle or Grap following dependency specification:

-'''

 "org.codehaus.jsr166-mirror:jsr166y:1.7.0"

-'''